-It is related but not comparable to bisimulation for differential systems [18,20] since it partitions ODE variables rather than the state space.
+Further related work.
+Differential equivalence is related but not comparable to the notion of bisimulation for differential systems [18,20] since it partitions ODE variables rather than the state space.
 Likewise, it complements [8] that captures nonlinear relations between ODE variables but does not enjoy a polynomial time algorithm like [10].